Is There an Average Car Accident Settlement Amount in South Carolina?

-Would knowing what the average car accident settlement in South Carolina is help you take the next step in pursuing legal action?
+Would knowing the average car accident settlement in South Carolina help you take the next step in pursuing legal action?
 Here, John Peace, an experienced SC personal injury attorney from the Peace Law Firm, weighs in on this timely topic.

 What Is the Average Car Accident Settlement in South Carolina?